How much does charging an electric car cost?

 Your electricity unit rate will be listed on your monthly statement.
 Look for the unit rate figure followed by ‘p/kWh’.

-It should be listed prominently within the statement – for example: ‘unit rate: 14.0p/kWh’.
+It should be listed prominently within the statement.
+For example: ‘unit rate: 14.0p/kWh’.

 Charging at a public charger